Airport set to reopen as band of rain moves away from UK

 Sign up now for a 30-day free trial

-The band of rain has moved eastwards throughout Sunday and is expected to clear by the early hours of Monday morning
+The band of rain moved eastwards throughout Sunday and cleared by the early hours of Monday morning.

+Despite the wet weather easing, the Environment Agency issued several fresh flood warnings, meaning flooding is expected, after midnight.

+The affected areas include the Cumbrian coastline, the River Cole in Swindon and the River Gwash in Ryhall and Newstead, Lincolnshire.

 Conditions are expected to remain “blustery at times” early this week but are likely to be fresher.